 NAFICY: My close friends and acquaintances knew that I was good.
-Now my angel friends said, “We believe in you—screw it.
-We’re giving you two-and-a-half million dollars to start Minted.”
+Now my angel friends said, “We believe in you, screw it.
+We’re giving you $2.5 million to start Minted.”
 So there was a significant upside from having delivered a successful exit.

 NAFICY: I open the doors.
 There’s not a sale for an entire month.
-Nobody wants the branded stationery products that we’d spent most of our two-and-a-half million launching—because again, being conservative, I’d said, “I know, I’ll do an Eve.com, I’ll put all these brands online, sign them up exclusively.”
+Nobody wants the branded stationery products that we’d spent most of our $2.5 million launching, because again, being conservative, I’d said, “I know, I’ll do an Eve.com, I’ll put all these brands online, sign them up exclusively.”
 We had exclusive distribution rights.
 Nobody wanted to buy them at all.

 Instead, the teeny-weeny assortment that I had sourced through this one competition I had run, one transaction a week.
 Then the next week, there were two.
 We had sourced 60 designs through our competition, and I’d saved a tiny bit of money to build what I really wanted to build.

 NAFICY: Yes.
 I was very much driven by a feeling of obligation and loyalty to my friends.
-And so I raised the venture [capital], thinking that I would then save the company and then somehow deliver the money back—not because I really wanted to raise venture.
+And so I raised venture capital, thinking that I would then save the company and then somehow deliver the money back – not because I really wanted to raise venture capital.

 NAFICY: And we raised our venture around two weeks before Lehman failed, because this investor of mine had said to me, “I feel something really bad is going to happen, you should go raise.”
-So we just went out in August—”Who’s in town?
+So we just went out in August: “Who’s in town?
 Anybody?
 Is anyone in town in August?”
-So we went and raised money, and closed it literally right before Lehman [Brothers] failed.
+So we went and raised money, and closed it literally right before Lehman failed.

-NAFICY: So I do a lot of my own focus groups myself with customers—I moderate them, I write the scripts still.
+NAFICY: So I do a lot of my own focus groups myself with customers – I moderate them, I write the scripts still.
 I love to talk to consumers.
-And I do that many, many times a year.
+I do that many, many times a year.
 People are really shocked when they come in for a focus group, and the CEO is moderating.
-But I love it, because I’m listening very carefully to find little, tiny nuggets of insight that I love collecting.
+But I love it, because I’m listening very carefully to find little tiny nuggets of insight that I love collecting.

 HOFFMAN: Is there one particular nugget from one of those focus groups that comes to mind?

 Millennial men like to be involved in the wedding decision with the millennial woman.
 There are more involved dads, and they’re more involved husbands, actually, it turns out.
-We learned that our designs were too feminine in wedding and you wouldn’t necessarily even know to ask that question.
+We learned that our designs were too feminine in the wedding, and you wouldn’t necessarily even know to ask that question.